School of Communication

 Senior Instructors: E. W. Stallings and B. A. Quesenberry

-Advanced Instructors: B. W. Howell, D. M. Jenkins, S. J. Robinson, and H. L. Shinault
+Advanced Instructors: B. W. Howell, D. M. Jenkins, S. J. Robinson, and H. Shinault

-The School of Communication offers five undergraduate majors: Advertising, Communication, Multimedia Journalism, Public Relations, and Sports Media and Analytics.
+The School of Communication offers four undergraduate majors: Communication Science and Social Inquiry, Multimedia Journalism, Public Relations, and Sports Media and Analytics.
 These majors lead to a B.A. in Communication.
-The five majors, each grounded in a strong liberal arts curriculum, prepare students for careers in journalism, broadcasting, digital media production, public relations, advertising, sports media, business, public service, government, and professional specializations, such as law.
+The four majors, each grounded in a strong liberal arts curriculum, prepare students for careers in journalism, broadcasting, digital media production, public relations, sports media, business, public service, government, and professional specializations, such as law.
 Coursework in the school focuses on strategic, theoretical, and practical application of message creation, delivery, and analysis.
 Graduates from each major are prepared to apply their skills immediately in various professional settings or continue their studies in graduate school.

-The school is organized into three curriculum divisions: Communication Studies (CMST), Journalism and Mass Communication (JMC), and Public Relations and Advertising (PR/ADV).
+The school is organized into three curriculum divisions: Communication Studies (CMST), Journalism and Mass Communication (JMC), and Public Relations (PR).
 Each division is responsible for specific majors.
 The three divisions share responsibility for the school's core (COMM) curriculum.
 The Communication Studies division coordinates the school's Communication Skills and Public Speaking offerings.
 The Public Relations curriculum is certified by the Public Relations Society of America.

-Communication (COMM) - This major develops human-interaction strategies and skills for face-to-face, public, and organizational contexts relating to decision making, influence, and information exchange.
+Communication Science and Social Inquiry (CSSI) - This major develops human-interaction strategies and skills for face-to-face, public, and organizational contexts relating to decision making, influence, and information exchange.
 As a graduate, you might consider careers in business, health, civic engagement, public opinion, law, education, and ministry.